davebenson/daveb-option-parser/README.md

 Create a new `OptionParser`.
 Options is an object which may contain the following fields:
 * `camelCase`: store values keyed by camelCase rather than lowercase_underscore_separated
 * `permitArguments`: make the option-parser argumentative.  j/k.
 Actually, this makes it so that we collect non-option command-line arguments into the parser's `arguments` member.
-It can take one of a number of types:
+It can take one of a number of types.
-   * true: the arguments are taken as strings
-   * false: arguments are not allowed
-   * instance of TypeInfo or a string: any number of arguments of this type are allowed
-   * array of TypeInfo or string: exact type matching is requires
+Set permitArgments() below for possible values.
 * `errorHandler`: function to call if something goes wrong.  if unspecified, the program will terminate with an error message.
 * `name`: application name, used in usage summary.